-(characters depend on the language of the instruction) The course is designed to make students aware of the EU institutions and their functions.
+(\characters depend on the language of the instruction) The course is designed at an awareness of the EU institutions and their functions.
 It also aims to enable students to take an active part in discussions about the European Union, its activities and current issues.
 Students will be prepared to explain their viewpoint clearly and effectively.

 Language for Specific Purposes (LSP) - ...
-Engineering in (foreign language)
+Engineering in (foreign language) BMEGT6\M\S\\